Glasgow Moving Demand Trends: When Moves Take Longer

 4) Why school-run traffic increases scheduling risk

 Morning and mid-afternoon congestion around schools reduces route predictability.
-Vans reach addresses later and lose slack needed to absorb access complications.
+Vans reach addresses later and lose the slack needed to absorb access complications.

 5) How commuter traffic changes route predictability

-Peak-hour flows on arterial routes limit re-routing options.
+Peak-hour flows on arterial routes limit rerouting options.
 If an incident occurs, repositioning between addresses takes longer, compressing remaining loading windows.

 6) Why building booking rules reduce available slots